 The first few years of sobriety, I saw rapid transformation.
-After about two or three years, I frequently acknowledged that growth.
+During about years two and three, I frequently acknowledged that growth.
 I needed to feel proud; having spent many years in active addiction, I had rarely felt proud of something so big and sustained.

 Approaching five years sober, I’ve felt more comfortable recognizing areas I still need to grow.
-It’s as though I don’t feel threatened by it like I might have before; I feel more settled in the knowledge of how far I’ve come.
+I don’t feel threatened by it like I might have before; I feel more settled in the knowledge of how far I’ve come.

 Times of internal struggle are often transformative.
 Reaching this milestone in a pandemic, I’ve had a lot of those tough moments.
-Remembering previous times I’ve grown in sobriety following rough patches is a big part of what’s helped me through.
+Remembering previous times I’ve grown in sobriety following rough patches has helped me through.

 I’ve written before about how I see long-term sobriety as continued practice at life.
 The first time you struggle in sobriety or a hard thing happens to you, you don’t know how you’ll cope.
 The more time you spend sober, the more practiced you become at handling different stressors without drinking or using.

 Which leads me to another big thing I’ve realized at five years sober: hard feelings don’t seem so terrible.
 I know I can get through them.
 This sounds simple, but I didn’t know it—really, emotionally know it—when I was newly sober.
 I certainly didn’t know it when I was drinking and using drugs.

 When I was in active addiction, difficult emotions felt impossible to handle.
 So I didn’t; I used substances instead.
 Being five years sober, very little seems unmanageable—even if it’s really hard.
 That’s why I’m able to acknowledge where I have more work to do.